Vitamin D: Biosynthesis and evolution

 Synthesis of vitamin D in nature is dependent on the presence of UV radiation and subsequent activation in the liver and the kidneys.
 Many animals synthesize vitamin D_{3} from 7-dehydrocholesterol, and many fungi synthesize vitamin D_{2} from ergosterol.

 Vitamin D_{3} is produced photochemically from 7-dehydrocholesterol in the skin of most vertebrate animals, including humans.
 The skin consists of two primary layers: the inner layer called the dermis, and the outer, thinner epidermis.
-Vitamin D is produced in the keratinocytes of two innermost strata of the epidermis, the stratum basale and stratum spinosum, which also can produce calcitriol and express the vitamin D receptor.
+Vitamin D is produced in the keratinocytes of the two innermost strata of the epidermis, the stratum basale and stratum spinosum, which also can produce calcitriol and express the vitamin D receptor.
 The 7-dehydrocholesterol reacts with UVB light at wavelengths of 290–315 nm.
 These wavelengths are present in sunlight, as well as in the light emitted by the UV lamps in tanning beds (which produce ultraviolet primarily in the UVA spectrum, but typically produce 4% to 10% of the total UV emissions as UVB).
 Exposure to light through windows is insufficient because glass almost completely blocks UVB light.
 In skin, either permanently in dark skin or temporarily due to tanning, melanin is located in the stratum basale, where it blocks UVB light and thus inhibits vitamin D synthesis.

 The transformation in the skin that converts 7-dehydrocholesterol to vitamin D_{3} occurs in two steps.
 First, 7-dehydrocholesterol is photolyzed by ultraviolet light in a 6-electron conrotatory ring-opening electrocyclic reaction; the product is previtamin D_{3}.
 Second, previtamin D_{3} spontaneously isomerizes to vitamin D_{3} (cholecalciferol) via a [1,7]-sigmatropic hydrogen shift.
 In fungi, the conversion from ergosterol to vitamin D_{2} follows a similar procedure, forming previtamin D_{2} by UVB photolysis, which isomerizes to vitamin D_{2} (ergocalciferol).
+Side reactions lead to corresponding lumisterols and tachysterols.